Record an AI-based test

 Hover over a highlighted object you want to identify.

-A tooltip opens, from which you can add a relation for the object.
+A pop-up dialog box opens, in which you can add a relation for the object.

-Click the Add Relation button on the tooltip.
+Click the Add Relation button in the pop-up dialog box.

 Click on another object in proximity to add the relation.